FREQUENTLY ASKED QUESTIONS

 The requirement depends on the investment firm, but the minimum fee is typically $10,000 and up.

 What is the process to donate funds from a DAF to a charity?

-The donor completes a grant recommendation form that we review.
-Upon completing the review, we create a grant acceptance form and send to the receiving charity to make them aware of the grant, grant amount, any restrictions on the grant, timeline of payment, reporting schedule of how funds were used (if required), and for what purpose the grant is given.
-The receiving charity in turn agrees to the terms of the grant and returns a signed copy to IPG.
-Upon receipt, along with the charity's IRS Determination Letter and W9, IPG issues a check and donation check letter confirming the donation.
+Typically, the donor completes a grant recommendation form that is reviewed.
+Upon completing the review, the sponsor creates a grant acceptance form that is sent to the receiving charity to make them aware of the grant, grant amount, any restrictions on the grant, timeline of payment, reporting schedule of how funds were used (if required), and for what purpose the grant is given.
+The receiving charity, in turn, agrees to the terms of the grant and returns a signed copy to the sponsor.
+Upon receipt, along with the charity's IRS Determination Letter and W9, the sponsor issues a check and donation check letter confirming the donation.
 If a grant report is requested, the receiving charity typically has 6 months to a year to provide details of how funds were used.

 Can we fundraise through a DAF?

 Yes.
 Typically, securities that a donor has owned for more than one year are best to consider for gifting purposes.
 The donor will avoid any capital gains tax on the securities and will receive the highest income tax deduction available - even better than those of a private foundation.
 The investment firm(s) that we work with can explain this in greater detail.

 Can I pay for a pledge or auction item with my DAF account?